Black Knight (film): Plot

 Using this distraction and flaming arrows fired from outside the walls, Jamal escapes the castle with Victoria and Knolte's aid.
 He learns that Knolte had been the former queen's knight who was disgraced when she lost her throne.
-Jamal soon understands he must help overthrow King Leo and help restore the queen to her throne.
+Jamal soon understands he must help overthrow King Leo and help restore the queen.

-With some effort, Jamal convinces the decimated rebels and townsfolk to overthrow the king together.
+With some effort, Jamal convinces the decimated rebels and townsfolk to overthrow the king together while noting that King Leo is no King Arthur.
 Using modern-day tactics from American football and pro wrestling, he gives the peasants the means to fight the armed and armored king's guards.
-Out of gratitude, Knolte teaches Jamal some basic sword-fighting manoeuvres, and also tells him that he has an idea that may give them an advantage in the upcoming battle.
+Out of gratitude, Knolte teaches Jamal some basic sword-fighting manoeuvres, and also suggests a way to have an advantage in the upcoming battle.

 The next day, Knolte and the rebels storm the castle, only to be surrounded by guards and Leo's bodyguard, Percival.
 Seemingly outmatched, the rebels are pushed back.
 The tide turns briefly when the legendary Black Knight charges in, breathing fire and scattering the guards, but he falls from his horse and is revealed to be Jamal.

-Using their newfound skills, the peasants overpower the guards, but Knolte is severely wounded by Percival's longbow, who takes Victoria hostage.
-When a scared King Leo asks Percival for safety he, already seen as pathetic and weak, is killed by him and thrown into the moat.
+Using their newfound skills, the peasants overpower the guards.
+But Percival's longbow severely wounds Knolte, and he takes Victoria hostage.
+When a scared King Leo asks Percival for safety, seeing Leo as pathetic and weak, Percival kills Leo and he is thrown into the moat.
 Charging to the rescue, Jamal surprises Percival with his fighting skills, knocking him out and rescuing Victoria.
 However, Percival comes to and is then shot dead by Knolte before he can kill Jamal.
-Jubilation abounds when the rebels realize victory is theirs.
+Jubilation abounds when the rebels are victorious.

 After the queen's reign is restored, Jamal is knighted.
-During the dubbing, he awakes back at the Medieval World surrounded by his co-workers and a medical team, who saved him from drowning in the moat, implying that his entire adventure was a dream.
+During the dubbing, he awakes back at Medieval World surrounded by his co-workers and a medical team, who saved him from the moat, implying that his entire adventure was a dream.
 Jamal's whole attitude changes from his experience, and he helps to improve Medieval World, so they won't go out of business.

 Later on, walking around the new Medieval World, Jamal meets Nicole, who looks just like Victoria.
 They talk a little, and he asks her out to lunch.
-Unfortunately, he forgets to get Nicole's number, and when he tries to catch up to her, he accidentally falls back into the moat, waking up in the Colosseum of Ancient Rome, where he is about to be devoured by lions.
+Unfortunately, he forgets to get her number, and when he runs after her, he accidentally falls back into the moat, waking up in the Colosseum of Ancient Rome, where he is about to be devoured by lions, so he runs.